SurenZnd/myFirstRepository/README.md

 ## Editing the file

-it's a markdown file in this repository
+It's a Markdown file in this repository

+This is for the Data Scientist Capstone course